 Are exotic animals covered in renters insurance?

-Like certain dog breeds, exotic animals represent a higher risk to the insurer and are therefore excluded from most policies.
-If you have one of the following pets, you’ll typically need to purchase a separate exotic pet insurance policy to cover expenses should your pet injure someone or damage their property:
+Like certain dog breeds, exotic animals represent a higher risk to the insurer and are therefore excluded from liability coverage in most policies.
+If you have one of the following pets, you might need to purchase a separate exotic pet insurance policy to cover expenses should your pet injure someone or damage their property:

 Most renters insurance policies also exclude farm animals from pet liability coverage.
 If you have a pet or breed of dog that isn’t covered under renters insurance, we strongly recommend purchasing either a specific policy for that pet or a personal umbrella policy.